crimewaffle/minecraft-installer/README.md

 ## Acknowledgments

 Thank you for using this script!
-Feel free to contribute to the GitLab repository or report any issues.
+Feel free to contribute to the repository or report any issues.

 If you have any questions or need assistance, please open an issue.